 If you are just starting out, you can start on a shared hosting plan and upgrade to a dedicated server if and when required.

-If you need reliable hosting for your WordPress site, check out these providers:
+If you are searching for reliable hosting for your WordPress site, we recommend checking out these providers:

 - HostGator is one of the world’s most popular web hosting companies providing unmetered, reliable bandwidth and disk space for unlimited domains.